 VocabularySpellingCity – What is it?

-VocabularySpellingCity is a supplementary language arts program for word study, compatible with most published curriculum or for schools that are building their own.
+VocabularySpellingCity is a supplementary language arts program for building reading comprehension through vocabulary retention and building foundational literacy skills.
+It is compatible with most published curriculum or for schools that are building their own.

 One of our touch points is the following insight into today’s educational challenges.